 3. Licensed mental health counselor, licensed professional counselor, or licensed therapist

 A licensed mental health counselor has a minimum of a master’s degree usually accompanied by several trainings and state certification.
+They can perform clinical counseling and online counseling if they choose to.
 These counselors are trained to help people with symptoms of mental illness and help them build better relations with those around them.
+They went through years of training and education to know how to become a counselor.
+You can trust counselors to find the best way to help you.

 4. Licensed clinical social worker

 LCSWs are often referred to as simply social workers or clinical social workers.
 They hold a master's in social work and have undergone a series of supervised work and training.
-It is uncommon for people to assume that licensed clinal social workers work only in community-related fields however, many social workers maintain private practices.
 It is uncommon to find a social worker referred to as a licensed master social worker (LMSC) in your bid for the right social worker.
 However, do not let this confuse you as the only difference is that an LMSC professionally coordinates therapies and services for individuals, families, groups, and communities and works under the supervision of a licensed psychologist or psychiatrist.
 Regardless, both the LMSC and LCSW are deeply skilled and committed to their work.

 Understanding the qualifications these therapists hold would offer you more clarity in your search for the right therapist for you.
 These therapists with their training can provide you with the best form of mental health care for mental illness and other mental health-related disorders.
 There are different forms of therapies for each mental illness offering varying treatment methods.
 An understanding of these forms of therapies would help you in your search for the right therapist.
 This is because you would not only be well versed in the right therapy option for you but also be able to select a therapist based on the therapy they have available for mental illness.